Writing characters in denial is a tough proposition. This is a very nitpicky post that I’ve been meaning to write for a while.

 If you need to make your character do something stupid or dangerous because it’s part of your plot, but what they have to do is out of character, like going down Rolf Alley, don’t try and justify character actions with denial, and don’t have them lie to themselves.
 Characters are always smarter, more interesting, and more believable when you give them layers.
 So to make these types of moments read as authentic, don’t be afraid to put a little doubt in the character’s head.

 How to Fix Characters in Denial

 I didn’t want to follow Rolf down that alley but Meghan’s snarky comment from last week, calling me a prude in front of everyone, rang in my head and I set out to prove her wrong.

 That’s realistic, flat-out denial isn’t.

 The art of fiction is the act of making the implausible seem plausible and relatable to readers.
-Denial is very often one of the cheapest and laziest ways to do that, and I never fall for it.
+Writing characters in denial is very often one of the cheapest and laziest ways to do that, and I never fall for it.

 (Please feel free to point out that the agent who said “never say never” just said “never.”
 Looks like there’s going to be some pretty convincing denial in my future!)

 If you’re working on characterization and wondering if your protagonist is coming across as an unreliable narrator when that’s not your intention, hire me as your developmental editor.
 We can dive into your manuscript together.